Detection of phonon helicity in nonchiral crystals with Raman scattering

 From a microscopic viewpoint, Eq.~(\ref{eq:Rpm}) can be derived by recognizing that the electron-phonon interaction matrix element associated to the creation of a phonon is proportional to~\cite{rinkel2017signatures}

 where $s$ is the atom label in the unit cell, $M_s$ is its mass, ${\bf t}_s$ is its position with respect to the origin of the unit cell, ${\bf p}_{\lambda,{\bf q},s}$ is the polarization vector, and ${\bf U}$ contains the matrix element of the derivative of the interatomic potential between electronic Bloch states~\cite{giustino2017electron}.
 Equation ~(\ref{eq:me}) enters directly in the calculation of the Raman scattering amplitude \cite{loudon1963theory}.
 For the optical phonons of interest in BaMnSb$_2$, we have $s=1,2$ (denoting two Sb atoms) and ${\bf p}_{\lambda,{\bf q},1}=-{\bf p}_{\lambda,{\bf q},2}$.
-Substituting
+Recalling that the polarization vectors of the unhybridized $A_1$ and $B_1$ phonons are $\hat{\bf x}$ and $\hat{\bf y}$, respectively, we substitute

-in Eq.~(\ref{eq:me}) and recalling that the polarization vectors of the unhybridized $A_1$ and $B_1$ phonons are $\hat{\bf x}$ and $\hat{\bf y}$, respectively, it follows that ${\bf R}_\pm$ can be written as a linear combination of ${\bf R}_A$ and ${\bf R}_B$ with the coefficients given in Eq.~(\ref{eq:Rpm}).
+in Eq.~(\ref{eq:me}).
+It follows that ${\bf R}_\pm$ can be written as a linear combination of ${\bf R}_A$ and ${\bf R}_B$ with the coefficients given in Eq.~(\ref{eq:Rpm}).